Yoasobi: 2023–2025: Overseas expansion and fifth anniversary

 Yoasobi performed a theme for original net animation Monogatari Series: Off & Monster Season, titled "Undead".
 It was released on July 1, 2024, and sourced from two short stories, Nadeko Past and Shinobu Future, written by Monogatari writer Nisio Isin.
 The song reached number ten on the Japan Hot 100.
 In the same month, on July 25, the duo released "Butai ni Tatte", a theme for NHK's 2024 coverage of sports events, including the Summer Olympics and Paralympics.
 It was based on short story adaptations written by Jun Esaka of three one-shot manga: Taizan 5's Hanareta Futari, Yūki Kirishima's Parallel Lane, and Hirusagari Haruno's Owaranai Deuce.
 On September 12, it was announced that Yoasobi had moved to SMEJ's newly established talent agency and record label, Echoes.
-"Monotone", a theme song by the duo for 2024 animated film Fureru, was issued on October 1.
+The duo recorded a theme song for the 2024 animated film Fureru, titled "Monotone", issued on October 1.
 The film's writer Mari Okada wrote a short story for the song Fureru. no, Zen'ya.

-To commemorate their five anniversary, Yoasobi collaborated with magazine Vi/Nyl to hold an exhibition titled Yoasobi Keep Out Gallery from October 5 to 14 at the new-built Ginza Sony Park, and publish Vi/Nyl Super Yoasobi 5th Anniversary Book on October 30.
+To commemorate their fifth anniversary, Yoasobi collaborated with magazine Vi/Nyl to hold an exhibition titled Yoasobi Keep Out Gallery from October 5 to 14 at Ginza Sony Park, and publish Vi/Nyl Super Yoasobi 5th Anniversary Book on October 30.
 The duo also embarked on their Chō-genjitsu Dome Live from October to November, received 170,000 audiences.
 The tour's concert film was later released to theaters on February 21, 2025.
 At the tour, they debuted "New Me" and released it on November 11.
 The song was sourced from Mado Arite's short story Hakusan-dōri Enjō no Ken, winning Bungei × Monogatary.com Collaboration Award at the Monocon 2023, and used as a jingle for Recruit's second part of Mada, Koko ni Nai, Deai, Koko ni Nai, Ongaku project commercial, "Wakaranai mama, Sore de mo".
 Yoasobi ran their second Asia tour of the same name as the dome tour from December 2024 to February the next year, attracting 140,000 people.